Micron Technology, Inc. (NASDAQ:MU) Shares Bought by Heritage Trust Co

 Analyst Ratings Changes

 Several equities analysts recently issued reports on MU shares.
-Citigroup reduced their price objective on Micron Technology from $80.00 to $75.00 and set a “buy” rating on the stock in a research note on Wednesday, August 10th.
-Bank of America cut Micron Technology from a “buy” rating to a “neutral” rating and reduced their price objective for the stock from $70.00 to $62.00 in a research note on Friday, July 1st.
+Deutsche Bank Aktiengesellschaft reduced their price objective on Micron Technology from $70.00 to $68.00 and set a “buy” rating on the stock in a research note on Wednesday, August 10th.
+Summit Insights cut Micron Technology from a “buy” rating to a “hold” rating in a research note on Sunday, June 12th.
 Cowen reduced their price objective on Micron Technology from $90.00 to $70.00 and set an “outperform” rating on the stock in a research note on Friday, July 1st.
-Susquehanna restated a “buy” rating and set a $115.00 price objective on shares of Micron Technology in a research note on Monday, May 16th.
-Finally, StockNews.com upgraded Micron Technology from a “hold” rating to a “buy” rating in a research note on Thursday, July 21st.
-Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and twenty-three have issued a buy rating to the company.
-According to MarketBeat.com, Micron Technology presently has an average rating of “Moderate Buy” and an average price target of $86.54.
+Cowen reduced their price objective on Micron Technology from $90.00 to $70.00 and set an “outperform” rating on the stock in a research note on Friday, July 1st.
+Finally, Robert W. Baird reduced their price objective on Micron Technology from $90.00 to $60.00 and set a “neutral” rating on the stock in a research note on Friday, July 1st.
+Two research analysts have rated the stock with a sell rating, three have issued a hold rating and twenty-three have assigned a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $86.54.

 Micron Technology Company Profile